industrial-edge/jenkins-cicd/docs/pipeline.md

 ## Customize Jenkins
 *Prerequisities:*\
 *- Jenkins is installed and configured*\
-*- Jenkins server is in the same subnet as IEM*\
+*- Jenkins server is in the same subnet as IEM*

 Within this example, you have two options for creating Jenkins pipeline.
 You can either create simple shell script or more conveniently; use docker.
-In case you chose shell script, you need to install everything on your local Jenkins server manually.
+In case you choose shell script, you need to install everything on your local Jenkins server manually.
 With docker you need to create docker image.

 ### Shell script - prerequisities